-The Foundation has the capability to transact in various types of cryptocurrencies, including Bitcoin Cash (BCH), Bitcoin (BTC), and Ethereum (ETH).
+The Foundation has the capability to transact in various types of cryptocurrencies, including Bitcoin Cash (BCH), Bitcoin (BTC), Ethereum (ETH), and Dai (DAI).
 The majority of cryptocurrencies held by the Foundation consist of BCH.
 BCH trades on all major platforms, and the Foundation considers it to be liquid.
 The advantage is that larger blocks are processed on the blockchain, allowing for fast transactions times and minimal fees.
-BTC and ETH are both decentralized coins traded on a peer-to-peer network, and rely on the same blockchain technology.
+BTC, ETH, and DAI are all decentralized coins traded on a peer-to-peer network, and rely on the same blockchain technology.